Nakodok

-Nakodok is a small town in Eastern Equatoria, Kenya, near the border with South Sudan.
+Nakodok is a small town in Eastern Equatoria, South Sudan, near the border with Kenya.
 The town had a population of about 3,498 as of May 2023.

 Transport

 It lies on the route of a transport corridor for road, rail and oil connecting Lamu Port on the Indian Ocean and South Sudan.
 It was the site of a border dispute between South Sudan, Kenya and Uganda.
 Nakodok formerly had an airport, but it was demolished in 2016.